 Reportedly, only 24 dimes were minted.
-Of the nine remaining dimes that survived, seven are no longer circulated.
-That means there are two of these rare dimes still out there.
+Of the nine surviving dimes, seven are no longer circulated, meaning just two of these rare dimes are still out there.

 Another theory says that Daggett gave his daughter, Hallie, three of the coins as a present and she spent one of the dimes on ice cream.
 Most historians argue that there is no proof of this incident.

 Because of the mystery surrounding their origin, the value of the dime has increased over the years.
 In the late 90s, one of the dimes was sold for $825,000.

 “It’s a numismatic giant; the greatest coin I have ever handled,” David Lawrence said after he sold it.

 Since then, the price of the dime skyrocketed.
 In January 2016, one sold for $1.9 million.